pouyio/freeCodeCamp/frontEnd/08tictac/README.md

 ## Technical details

-For this project I used normalize, jQuery, [jQuery animations](https://jqueryui.com/animate/), [circles](https://github.com/lugolabs/circles).
+For this project I used normalize, jQuery.

 ## Fonts
 - Indie Flower